 Car parking problems in universities are now often compounded by the fact that many students own cars and drive them to their classes, so that staff are no longer able to be sure that they will have a parking space.
 And while it may seem amazing to many of us that so many students now drive their own cars – not something that would have been common when I was a student – it is hard to argue that academics should have priority.

 I do not know how this problem will be resolved, except that it won’t be soon.
 I suspect that the pressures will continue to be applied to universities to add to the available parking spaces; or else we shall need to organise transport to locations where people live or where they could park their cars.
-I suspect some universities have managed to deal with the issue in imaginative ways – I would love to hear about them.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+I suspect some universities have managed to deal with the issue in imaginative ways – I would love to hear about them.higher education, university comment below, or link to this permanent URL from your own site.